CUHK-AIM-Group/U-KAN/README.md

 Please see Seg_UKAN/scripts.sh for more details.
 Note that the resolution of glas is 512x512, differing with other datasets (256x256).

+**[Quick Update]** Please follow the seeds of 2981, 6142, 1187 to fully reproduce the paper experimental results.
+All compared methods are evaluated on the same seed setting.

 ## 🎪Segmentation Model Zoo
 We provide all the pre-trained model [checkpoints](https://mycuhk-my.sharepoint.com/:f:/g/personal/1155206760_link_cuhk_edu_hk/Ej6yZBSIrU5Ds9q-gQdhXqwBbpov5_MaWF483uZHm2lccA?e=rmlHMo)
 Here is an overview of the released performance&checkpoints.
 Note that results on a single run and the reported average results in the paper differ.